Bosnia and Herzegovina: Government

 The Chair of the Council of Ministers is nominated by the Presidency and approved by the parliamentary House of Representatives.
 The Chair of the Council of Ministers is then responsible for appointing a Foreign Minister, Minister of Foreign Trade and others as appropriate.

 The Parliamentary Assembly is the lawmaking body in Bosnia and Herzegovina.
 It consists of two houses: the House of Peoples and the House of Representatives.
 The House of Peoples has 15 delegates chosen by parliaments of the entities, two-thirds of which come from the Federation (5 Bosniaks and 5 Croats) and one-third from the Republika Srpska (5 Serbs).
 The House of Representatives is composed of 42 Members elected by the people under a form of proportional representation, two-thirds elected from the Federation and one-third elected from Republika Srpska.

 The Constitutional Court of Bosnia and Herzegovina is the supreme, final arbiter of legal matters.
 It is composed of nine members: four members are selected by the Federal House of Representatives, two by the National Assembly of Republika Srpska and three by the President of the European Court of Human Rights after consultation with the Presidency, who cannot be Bosnian citizens.

-However, the highest political authority in the country is the High Representative for Bosnia and Herzegovina, the chief executive officer for the international civilian presence in the country and is selected by the European Union.
+However, the highest political authority in the country is the High Representative for Bosnia and Herzegovina, the chief executive officer for the international civilian presence in the country and is selected by the Peace Implementation Council (mostly European Union members).
 Since 1995, the High Representative has been able to bypass the elected parliamentary assembly, and since 1997 has been able to remove elected officials.
 The methods selected by the High Representative have been criticized as undemocratic.
 International supervision is to end when the country is deemed politically and democratically stable and self-sustaining.
+An opinion poll conducted in May 2026 found that people perceived the country's biggest problems to be crime and corruption (30.2% of respondents), the state of the economy (16.8%) and the political situation (14.9%).
+Healthcare (26.2%), income (22.5%) and security (19.8%) were the most mentioned issues that people said affected their daily lives.